Intel Says Process Tech to Lag Competitors Until Late 2021, Will Regain Lead with 5nm

 Davis says the company will offset those challenges by offering differentiated platform-level solutions, which includes tight hardware integration on the AI and software fronts, but he also noted that the company's 10nm node won't be as successful as Intel's prior nodes:

-"As we said back at our analyst day in May of 19: Look, this isn't just going to be the best node that intel has ever had.
-It's gonna be less productive than 14nm, less productive than 22nm, but we're excited about the improvements that we're seeing and we expect to start the 7nm period with a much better profile of performance over that starting at the end of 2021."
+"As we said back at our analyst day in May of 19: Look, this isn't just going to be the best node that Intel has ever had.
+It's going to be less productive than 14nm, less productive than 22nm, but we're excited about the improvements that we're seeing and we expect to start the 7nm period with a much better profile of performance over that starting at the end of 2021."

 Davis noted that the company is trying to be clear with investors about the impacts of 10nm on the company's gross margins: "...but the fact is that I wanted to be clear what was happening during the 10nm generation.
 The fact is, it isn't going to be as strong a node as people would expect from 14nm or what they'll see in 7nm."